Festival Volunteer Programme

 3. Attend one orientation session:

 Those whose application is approved must complete orientation in July.
-Participation is required as the session will include important information related to volunteering at the Festival.
-After the session, you will also get to select your Volunteer assignment preferences.
+If you currently reside outside of the Greater Toronto Area, online sessions are offered to allow for flexibility in onboarding.
+After the session, you will get to select your Volunteer assignment preferences.

 4. Receive an assignment:

-In mid-August, after completing orientation and successfully completing the registration process, you will receive your Volunteer assignments based on your selected preferences, availability, and previous experience, and learn the specific needs of the role.
+In mid-August, after completing orientation and the registration process, you will receive your Volunteer assignments based on your selected preferences, availability, and previous experience, and learn the specific needs of the role.

 5. Schedule your shifts:

-At a set date and time (typically late summer) you will have access to shifts on our online Volunteer database.
+At a set date and time (typically late summer) you will have access to shifts via our online Volunteer database.
 You choose exactly when and where you want to volunteer from the selection of approved assignments.
-Please note: all Volunteers are required to complete a minimum of four shifts as part of their commitment to the Festival.
+Please note: All Volunteers are required to complete a minimum of four shifts as part of their commitment to the Festival.

 6. Training and preparing for shifts:

 Onsite or online training is provided for most Volunteer roles in the weeks leading up to the Festival.
-At training, you will learn about the tasks of your specific assignment.
-It is also a great opportunity to ask questions directly to staff you will be working with, or to members of the Volunteer Office.
+It is also a great opportunity to ask questions directly to the staff you will be working with, or to members of the Volunteer Office.
 Training materials for most roles are also posted online in advance of the Festival.

 7. The Festival:

 Get out there and have fun!
-Volunteers are the heart of the Festival and bring their energy and enthusiasm while helping hundreds of thousands of avid filmgoers.
 Between shifts, be sure to catch incredible films and take in the Festival atmosphere.

 Festival Volunteers contribute to different areas of the Festival’s operations and can expect to work with diverse groups of TIFF staff and Volunteers alike.
-You can read more about this below.
-Please note that all the Volunteer opportunities listed require different levels of skill and commitment and are subject to availability.
+Please note: All the Volunteer opportunities listed require different levels of skill and commitment and are subject to availability.

 • Theatre venues support: Providing customer service and front-of-house assistance by managing lineups, scanning tickets, ushering, and encouraging the public to vote for the People’s Choice Award.
 With several venues in operation, this is where the majority of support is required.